How to Become a Nuclear Engineer

 Analytical skills.
-Nuclear engineers must be able to identify design elements to help build facilities and equipment that produce material needed by various industries.
+Nuclear engineers must be able to identify design elements in order to help build facilities and equipment that produce material needed by various industries.

 Communication skills.
-Nuclear engineers’ work depends heavily on their ability to work with other professional engineers and technicians.
-They need to be able to communicate effectively, both in writing and face to face, with technicians and engineers from other fields.
+Nuclear engineers’ work depends heavily on their ability to work with other engineers and technicians.
+They need to be able to communicate effectively, both in writing and in person.

 Logical-thinking skills.
 Nuclear engineers design complex systems.
 Therefore, they must be able to order information logically and clearly so that others can follow their written information and instructions.